chaoss/website/About/Media/coverage.md

 * Zemlin, J. (2017, September 12). **If You Can’t Measure It, You Can’t Improve It: CHAOSS Project Creates Tools to Analyze Software Development and Measure Open Source Community Health.** Retrieved September 13, 2017, from https://www.linux.com/news/if-you-cant-measure-it-you-cant-improve-it-chaoss-project-creates-tools-analyze-software

 * Kerner, S. M. (2017, September 11). **Jim Zemlin Declares 2017 the Year of the Linux Desktop.** Retrieved September 13, 2017, from http://www.serverwatch.com/server-news/jim-zemlin-declares-2017-the-year-of-the-linux-desktop.html

+* Lopez de la Fuente, J. M. (2017, September 11). **CHAOSS has been released.
+And GrimoireLab is part of it!** Retrieved September 6, 2019, from https://blog.bitergia.com/2017/09/11/chaoss-has-been-released-and-grimoirelab-is-part-of-it/